 29. Light grey and airy

 Having light grey finishes in your bathroom can give an airy and open space feel.
 Installing some greenery can add to the airiness of the space and brings a pop of colour into the room.

 A tranquil and divine bathroom can be achieved with the use of various greys on the walls and floor.
 Plus, dark grey contrasts well against timber finishes.
 Timber finishes remind me of a sauna, so this bathroom design really creates a warm and relaxing space!

 What a fabulous airy bathroom with amazing natural light coming through the windows!
 A touch of timber and wooden elements bring in a minimalist vibe to the whole space.
 The light grey floor tiling also works well with the textures and patterns of the wall.

 32. Relaxation in simplicity

-Clean, bold lines give this functional bathroom a tidy, no nonsense look.
-The recess in the wall gives a perfect spot to shelve bathroom products.
-The larger wall tiles are easy to keep clean.
-And the darker grey tone means the tiles will look as good as new for years to come.
+Clean, bold lines can give a functional bathroom a tidy, no-nonsense look.
+A recess in the wall gives a perfect spot to shelve bathroom products, whilst larger wall tiles are easy to keep clean.
+And a darker grey tone means the tiles will look as good as new for years to come!